Supporting school improvement - some examples

 Building SEND Capacity:

 The Trust appointed a Trust SENCO, using her expertise and knowledge of Trust systems to rapidly develop provision in one of our schools and ensure high standards of provision across the Trust.
 This has involved her working closely with SEND staff in both schools, developing school level capacity and understanding, as well as introducing structures, systems and parental response expectations to help embed trust and partnership.
-SEND provision is, therefore, well-structured and resourced, enabling a prompt response to those needing additional support or intervention.
+SEND provision is, therefore, well-structured and resourced, enabling am understanding of the response needed for those needing additional support or intervention.

 Building ICT Capacity:

-The Trust developed an existing role into a Trust wide ICT Manager after a vacancy in one of the schools.
+The Trust developed an existing role into a Trust-wide ICT Manager after a vacancy in one of the schools.
 His expertise has allowed improvements in schools’ systems, as well as savings by purchasing across the Trust.
-The close proximity of the schools means that the expertise of the ICT technical teams across the Trust have been used to support an initiative in one school as well as sharing best practice across the Trust.
+The close proximity of the schools means that the expertise of the ICT technical teams across the Trust have been used to support initiatives in each school as well as sharing best practice across the Trust.
 Teaching and learning, using interactive whiteboards, software and resources, as well as safeguarding processes are, therefore, well-supported across the Trust.

 Financial Improvements: